microsoft/WhatTheHack/042-SAPOnAzure/Student/01-SAP-Auto-Deployment.md

 ## Description

 During the exercise, the Participants will be able to provision a landscape into Azure for SAP environment and then build a fresh SAP system by using an existing backup files into this environment as shown in the following diagram.
 SAP HANA DB will use Azure Netapp Filesystem for the storage volume.
+_Please note that this may take up to 4 hours to complete once automation is kicked off._

 ![image](https://user-images.githubusercontent.com/73615525/115279764-f99d4080-a0fb-11eb-9e56-d43ee96fe173.png)